 Since we first posted on this earlier today, our lawyers have received many inquiries from parents whose children have taken this recalled Similac baby formula.
 I do not think this incident, however regrettable, will lead to viable lawsuits and our law firm will not be handling these cases.

-Up until now, online social networking has been treated mostly as a plaything for some pharmaceutical manufacturers.
-They will post a few updates on Twitter, maybe start a Facebook page or post a YouTube video or two, but I have not seen much indication that the companies have really bought in, much less that they “get it” (though, some like AstraZeneca may be playing it safe while the FDA works out the regulation aspect).
+Until now, online social networking has been treated mostly as a plaything for some pharmaceutical manufacturers.
+They will post a few updates on Twitter, maybe start a Facebook page or post a YouTube video or two, but I have seen little indication that the companies have really bought in, much less that they “get it” (though, some like AstraZeneca may play it safe while the FDA works out the regulation aspect).